 Performance

-• Model architecture and complexity - Based on protBERT-BFD (~420M parameters, 30 transformer layers, 16 heads, 1024 hidden); O(L²) attention cost with sequence length L - Adapter-based fine-tuning (Pfeiffer adapters) reduces train-time parameters from ~420M to ~5M; inference cost remains comparable to full fine-tuning with negligible adapter overhead
+• Model architecture and computational cost - Based on protBERT-BFD (~420M parameters, 30 transformer layers, 16 heads, 1024 hidden size) with standard O(L²) attention in sequence length L - Adapter-based fine-tuning (Pfeiffer adapters) reduces train-time parameters to ~5M without materially changing inference latency compared to a fully fine-tuned 420M-parameter model

-• Comparative performance within BioLM’s model family - Versus TemBERTure Regression used as a classifier (70°C threshold): classifier achieves higher accuracy (0.89 vs ~0.82) and markedly better thermophile recall with lower variance across random seeds; regression exhibits bimodal bias around class boundaries when used for Tm prediction - Versus ESM-2 650M + lightweight classifier head (internal benchmark on matched splits): TemBERTure Classifier provides comparable or better class balance and thermophile recall while running ~1.4–1.8× faster per 512-aa sequence on A100-class GPUs due to the smaller base model and optimized kernels; ESM-2 150M is faster but shows lower thermophile recall and MCC on the same benchmarks
+• Comparative performance within BioLM’s model family - Versus TemBERTure regression used as a classifier (70°C threshold): the classifier achieves higher accuracy (0.89 vs ~0.82), substantially better thermophile recall, and lower variance; the regression model shows bimodal predictions around class boundaries when interpreted as Tm - Versus an internal ESM-2 650M + classifier head baseline on matched splits: TemBERTure Classifier offers comparable or better thermophile recall and overall class balance while running ~1.4–1.8× faster per 512-aa sequence on A100-class GPUs due to its smaller backbone and optimized kernels

 Applications

-• High-throughput triage of enzyme variant libraries for hot-process biocatalysis: use TemBERTureCLS to rank sequences by thermophilic class score before expression, reducing wet-lab screening by focusing on variants more likely to remain active at ≥60°C; example uses include cellulases for biomass saccharification, amylases for starch liquefaction, and lipases/esterases for solvent-rich reactions; limitations: binary class (thermophilic vs non-thermophilic) rather than exact Tm, sequences longer than 512 aa are truncated by the underlying model, treat the score as an enrichment prior rather than a final release criterion
+• High-throughput triage of enzyme variant libraries for hot-process biocatalysis: use TemBERTureCLS via the predictor endpoint to rank sequences by thermophilic class score before expression, reducing wet-lab screening by focusing on variants more likely to remain active at ≥60°C; example uses include cellulases for biomass saccharification, amylases for starch liquefaction, and lipases/esterases for solvent-rich reactions; limitations: binary class (thermophilic vs non-thermophilic) rather than exact Tm, sequences must be ≤512 aa (longer inputs are rejected by the API), treat the score as an enrichment prior rather than a final release criterion

-• Design-loop guidance in enzyme engineering pipelines: integrate the class score as a lightweight objective to bias ML-guided design, recombination, or directed evolution toward variants more likely to be thermostable while filtering out destabilizing proposals early; example uses include narrowing combinatorial libraries for oxidoreductases or hydrolases prior to structural modeling/MD and wet-lab rounds; limitations: not calibrated for fine-grained ΔTm at single-mutation resolution, combine with structure/biophysics filters and experimental counterscreens
+• Design-loop guidance in enzyme engineering pipelines: integrate the TemBERTureCLS class score as a lightweight objective to bias ML-guided design, recombination, or directed evolution toward variants more likely to be thermophilic while filtering out destabilizing proposals early; example uses include narrowing combinatorial libraries for oxidoreductases or hydrolases prior to structural modeling/MD and wet-lab rounds; limitations: not calibrated for fine-grained ΔTm at single-mutation resolution, and the regression model (TemBERTureTm) is not currently exposed in this API, so use class scores together with structure/biophysics filters and experimental counterscreens

 • Process fit and host/process selection: rapidly assess whether a biocatalyst family is compatible with thermophilic process conditions, or select homologs predicted thermophilic for expression in high-temperature hosts or reactors; example uses include choosing heat-tolerant dehydrogenases for continuous flow at 70°C or proteases for high-temperature detergent formulations; limitations: the model does not account for buffer composition, cofactors/metals, pH, or formulation excipients, use as one input alongside stability assays

-• Pre-synthesis QC for construct design and fusion architectures: screen designed constructs (tags, linkers, domain swaps) to flag sequences likely to be non-thermophilic when the application requires heat robustness, reducing wasted DNA synthesis and expression runs; example uses include selecting truncation boundaries for thermostable catalytic domains or choosing linkers for thermostable fusions intended for hot reactors; limitations: sequences are evaluated up to 512 residues (truncation applied), chimeric/fusion behavior depends on context beyond primary sequence so treat results as triage signals
+• Pre-synthesis QC for construct design and fusion architectures: screen designed constructs (tags, linkers, domain swaps) with TemBERTureCLS to flag sequences likely to be non-thermophilic when the application requires heat robustness, reducing wasted DNA synthesis and expression runs; example uses include selecting truncation boundaries for thermostable catalytic domains or choosing linkers for thermostable fusions intended for hot reactors; limitations: sequences must be ≤512 residues, and chimeric/fusion behavior depends on context beyond primary sequence so treat results as triage signals rather than definitive stability assessments

 Limitations

-• API limits and request shape: Maximum Sequence Length 512 amino acids and Batch Size 8.
-Requests with items longer than 512 or more than 8 sequences are rejected; long proteins are not auto-truncated or tiled—split multi-domain constructs yourself and aggregate decisions downstream.
-Only raw one-line sequences are accepted (no FASTA headers or whitespace).
+• Maximum Sequence Length is 512 amino acids and Batch Size is 8 per request.
+Any items entry with a sequence longer than 512 or any request with more than 8 sequences is rejected.
+Long proteins are not auto-truncated, tiled, or split; you must segment multi-domain constructs yourself and combine results downstream.
+Only raw one-line sequences are accepted (no FASTA headers, newlines, or other whitespace).

-• Input alphabet and formatting: Each items element must contain a sequence using the standard amino-acid alphabet; extended tokens and - are accepted.
-Sequences with many ambiguous or non-standard tokens may validate but can degrade prediction quality.
+• Input alphabet and formatting: Each items element must include a sequence composed of the standard amino-acid alphabet; extended tokens and - are accepted via the AAExtendedPlusExtra validator.
+Sequences containing many ambiguous or non-standard symbols may still pass validation but can substantially degrade prediction quality.

 How We Use It

-TemBERTure Classifier enables rapid, sequence-only assessment of thermophilic class and is embedded as a decision layer across BioLM protein design and optimization workflows.
-We use its calibrated score to triage large variant libraries from masked language models and evolutionary sampling, gate temperature-aware regression ensembles, and inform assay design (e.g., screening temperatures and host systems).
-Combined with structure-derived metrics (AlphaFold2 models, interface packing, Rosetta ΔΔG) and physicochemical features (charge, pI, hydrophobicity), the classifier accelerates downselection and focuses wet-lab effort on variants most likely to meet process temperature targets.
-Attention-derived residue saliency helps prioritize mutational hot spots and stability motifs for targeted diversification, improving iteration speed in active-learning campaigns.
-Standardized APIs support high-throughput batch scoring and consistent feature logging into multi-objective ranking models used for enzyme design, antibody maturation, and developability risk reduction.
+TemBERTure Classifier enables rapid, sequence-only assessment of thermophilic class and is used as a decision layer across protein design and optimization workflows.
+Its calibrated probability score helps triage variant libraries from generative models, gate temperature-aware regression ensembles, and guide assay design (for example, screening temperatures and host selection).
+Combined with structure-derived metrics (such as AlphaFold2 models, interface packing, Rosetta ΔΔG) and physicochemical features (charge, pI, hydrophobicity), the classifier accelerates downselection and focuses wet-lab effort on variants most likely to meet process temperature targets.
+Attention-derived residue saliency highlights mutational hot spots and stability motifs for targeted diversification, improving iteration speed in active-learning campaigns.
+Standardized, scalable APIs support high-throughput batch scoring and consistent feature logging into multi-objective ranking models used for enzyme design, antibody maturation, and broader developability risk reduction.

 • Upstream filter in generative loops to enforce thermostability constraints and raise hit quality before synthesis.